Market Overview

 Portsmouth is more affordable with a median home price of $250K, compared to $630K in Sterling.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Portsmouth prices range from $75K–$550K.
 Sterling prices range from $180K–$1.5M.

-Both cities are popular with families.
 Portsmouth is a waterfront city across the Elizabeth River from Norfolk, with a rich naval heritage and a revitalizing downtown.
 Sterling is a fast-growing Loudoun County community near Dulles Airport.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.